The following content applies to NA, APAC, and EMEA geos only.

-Antispam software that uses autoresponse or challenge methods to block unwanted email can block emails from Adobe.
-Adobe's email system doesn't work with these methods of blocking spam.
+Adobe's email system does not work with some anti-spam software, such as those that use autoresponse or challenge methods to block unwanted email.
 Temporarily disable the software and wait for the email to arrive.

 If your organization has a spam appliance or application, ensure that it is configured to allow email from Adobe and Amazon Web Services.

-In some cases, a High security setting for your email blocks email from Adobe.
-(This issue occurs with Earthlink.)
+Sometimes, a High security setting for your email blocks email messages from Adobe.
 Adjust your setting to Medium or Medium-High.

-If you are still unable to receive email, contact Customer Service.
-Have them verify that your email address is listed correctly in Adobe's databases.
+If you are still unable to receive email, contact Customer Service to verify that your email address is listed correctly in Adobe's database.